jupyterhub/jupyter-remote-desktop-proxy/README.md

 to work.
 This is the option kubernetes runs with by default, so most kubernetes based JupyterHubs will not need any modifications for this to work.

+## Configuration

+The VNC server will default to launching `~/.vnc/xstartup`.
+If this file does not exist jupyter-remote-desktop-proxy will use a bundled `xstartup` file that launches `dbus-launch xfce4-session`.
+You can specify a custom script by setting the environment variable `JUPYTER_REMOTE_DESKTOP_PROXY_XSTARTUP`.

 ## Limitations

 1. Desktop applications that require access to OpenGL are currently unsupported.